mobenh/terraform-aws-ec2instance/README.md

 terraform apply
 ```
 Now the EC2 instance is created.
-* Go to your AWS Budgets and see the newly created EC2 instance
+* Go to your AWS EC2 and see the newly created EC2 instance

 ## Modify instance
 * Change any details like the tags section of main.tf then run